icpctools/icpctools/PresContest/README.md

 and is invoked with a set of command line parameters to control its operation.

-The first parameter to the script specifies a contest data source, either a URL to a Contest API server, or a local folder that is the root of a _contest data package (CDP)_ as described above.
+The first parameter to the script specifies a contest data source, either a URL to a Contest API server, or a local folder that is the root of a _Contest Package_ as described above.

 If the first parameter is a URL, the Presentation Client expects the next two parameters to